General Terms and Conditions for Bachelor’s study programme

 1.1.
 Study programme designation and degree qualification

-IU Internationale Hochschule GmbH (hereinafter referred to as: IU), the sponsor of IU International University of Applied Sciences, undertakes to implement the online learning programme (hereinafter: programme) at IU International University of Applied Sciences mentioned on page 1 of the study contract (hereinafter: contract) in accordance with the respective valid study and examination regulations of IU International University of Applied Sciences.
-For participants and thus, also for the periods in which the participant does not yet have official student status, the respectively valid study and examination regulations of the underlying study programme apply.
+IU Internationale Hochschule GmbH (hereinafter referred to as: IU), the sponsor of IU International University of Applied Sciences, undertakes to implement the study programme (hereinafter: programme) at IU International University of Applied Sciences mentioned on page 1 of the study contract (hereinafter: contract) in accordance with the respective valid study and examination regulations of IU International University of Applied Sciences which is accredited as a distance learning study programme.
 The contract is concluded with the electronic confirmation of acceptance by IU.

 Upon successful completion of the online study programme, the student acquires the academic title according to the respective study and examination regulations valid for the chosen study programme.
 The content of the courses offered, as well as the period of time allocated for each of them, result from the module handbook with curriculum, which is made available to the student in a suitable form.